Luxury bag insurance Hermès Louis Vuitton theft

 Does the insurance also cover vintage bags?

 Yes, most personal property insurance policies also cover vintage bags.
-In this case, the insurance value is determined by a current appraisal from a recognized expert, which you must submit when taking out the insurance.
+In this case, the insured value is determined by a current valuation from a recognised expert, which you must submit when taking out the insurance.

 Is the insurance coverage also valid abroad?

-Yes, a significant advantage of the special item insurance is the worldwide coverage.
-Whether the theft occurs on holiday in Paris or on a business trip in New York, your bag is insured.
+Yes, a key advantage of the special personal items insurance is worldwide cover.
+Whether the theft occurs while you are on holiday in Paris or on a business trip in New York, your bag is insured.

 What happens if my bag is only damaged?

-A good contents insurance also covers damage.
-The insurance covers the costs for proper repairs.
-If a repair is no longer possible or economically viable, the new or current value will be reimbursed.
+A good contents insurance policy also covers damage.
+The insurance covers the cost of a professional repair.
+If a repair is no longer possible or is not economical, the replacement value or current value will be reimbursed.

 Is there an excess?

-That depends on the chosen plan.
-Many providers allow you to choose the amount of the deductible yourself.
-A higher deductible of, for example, 250 euros can reduce the annual premium by up to 20 percent.
+That depends on the tariff you choose.
+Many providers allow you to choose the amount of the excess yourself.
+A higher excess of, for example, 250 euros can reduce the annual premium by up to 20 per cent.

-Do I need to report the theft immediately?
+Do I have to report the theft immediately?

-Are the contents of the bag also covered?
+Are the contents of the bag also covered by insurance?

 Usually not.
-The insurance for objects only applies to the insured bag itself.
-Contents like a smartphone, wallet, or laptop are not covered and need to be insured separately.
+Contents insurance applies solely to the insured bag itself.
+Items such as a smartphone, wallet or laptop are not covered and must be insured separately.

 Subscribe to our newsletter